garciaalvaro/melonpan-block-container/README.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Container block with settings to nest other blocks.
-Developers may also use it to create their own blocks in a quick way.
+Container block with settings that can have other blocks nested.
+Developers may also use it to create their own blocks making use of the build-in settings and controls.

 == Description ==

-This block is a wrapper that can nest other blocks.
+This block is a container that can have other blocks nested.
 It comes with several settings:

-Background color, Background color opacity, Background image, Content align, Content max-width, Border color, Border color opacity, Border width, Shadow color, Shadow color opacity, Shadow width, Padding top, Padding bottom, Padding left, Padding right...
+* Background image, fixed, color & opacity
+* Content align, max-width, text color
+* Border width, color & opacity
+* Shadow width, color & opacity
+* Padding top, bottom, left, right, responsive paddings

-Developers: The plugin comes with a filter to register your own block based on this one, with nested templates.
-Check the tab "How can I use the filter to create my own block?" below for more info.
+Developers: The plugin comes with a filter to register your own block based on this one.
+Check the *How can I use the filter to create my own block?* section for more info.

 == Screenshots ==